Tazama-Afrik/tazama-afrik.github.io/README.md

 - [🗻Reserves🌄](http://tazama-afrik.github.io/html/reserves.html)
 - [👑Culture💎](http://tazama-afrik.github.io/html/culture.html)
 - [🎶🎵🌺Check out the rest by yourself 🤗](http://tazama-afrik.github.io)
  Stay in touch.
-You'll soon convert your currency, and Covid19 statistics, and read the most popular news in reliable detail at Tazama Afrik
+You'll soon convert your currency, get a complete showroom, and read the most popular news in reliable detail at Tazama Afrik

 #### The site is still under construction.
 But you can yet still [grab something fishy](https://tazama-afrik.github.io) 😉